sofiamip/sofiamip.github.io/index.md

 to improve our understanding of the simulated response to Antarctic freshwater input, and in particular the model uncertainty.

-The initiative is developing an experimental protocol and engaging with modelling groups from around the world to run this common set of experiments using a variety of coupled climate and ocean-only models.

-Data from this international multi-model ensemble will be shared for analysis, and synthesized into a series of publications.
-Further information will be made available here as the initiative progresses.
+The initiative has developed an experimental protocol and is engaging with modelling groups from around the world to run this common set of experiments using a variety of coupled climate and ocean-only models.
+Data from this international multi-model ensemble is [openly shared](./data-access.html) for analysis, and synthesized into a series of publications.

 The initiative was started by the